ramakrishnakola507/collaborative-canvas/README.md

 Open the application:

-Open your browser and navigate to http://localhost:3000.
+Open your browser and navigate to http://localhost:3001.

-How to Test (Multiple Users)

-Open http://localhost:3000 in a browser window.

-Enter a room name (e.g., "test-room") and click "Join".

-Open a second browser window (or an incognito window) and navigate to http://localhost:3000 again.

-Enter the same room name ("test-room") and click "Join".

-Arrange the windows side-by-side.

-You can now draw in one window and see it appear in real-time in the other.
-You will also see the user list update and the other user's cursor.
+You can follow the same multi-window testing steps as the Live Demo.

-Known Limitations/Bugs
+Known Limitations

+Single Global Canvas: This application currently supports a single, global canvas.
+All users who open the app are connected to the same drawing board.

-Canvas Resizing: If the browser window is resized, the canvas clears.
-The drawing history is not reapplied automatically (though a new user joining will still get the full history).
+Canvas Resizing: If the browser window is resized, the local canvas clears.
+A better implementation would re-request the drawing history from the server.

-Undo Performance: The "Undo" feature works by having the server send the entire drawing history (minus one stroke) to all clients for a full redraw.
-This is simple and guarantees consistency, but it could become slow with a very complex drawing (thousands of strokes).
+Undo Performance: The Undo/Redo feature works by having the server send the entire drawing history to all clients for a full redraw.
+This is simple and guarantees consistency but could become slow with thousands of strokes.

 State Persistence: Drawing history is stored in server memory.
-If the server restarts, all drawings are lost.
+If the server (on Render or locally) restarts, all drawings are lost.